-2. Safeguarding Young People (Children)
+1. Safeguarding Young People (Children)

-- 2.1 In June 2004 Section 175 of the Education Act 2002 came into force.
-This places an explicit responsibility of governing bodies for safeguarding and promoting the welfare of children as part of fulfilling their common law duty of care towards the children for whom their organisation is responsible.
-In addition, appropriate arrangements must be made in accordance with any guidance and legislation issued by the Secretary of State as detailed in Appendix1. - 2.2 Keeping Children Safe in Education (KCSIE) is statutory guidance from the Department for Education issued under Section 175 of the Education Act (2002) under this, Schools and colleges must have regard to it when carrying out their duties to safeguard and promote the welfare of children.
-KCSIE is updated annually, this policy is in line with the September 2020 version. - O KCSIE (2020) defines safeguarding and promoting the welfare of children as: protecting children from maltreatment; - O Preventing impairment of children's mental health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes. - 2.3 This policy and procedure has been developed in response to KCSIE and the associated Statutory legislation.
+1.1.
+In June 2004 Section 175 of the Education Act 2002 came into force, this in conjunction with the Education and Training (Welfare of Children) Act 2021, places an explicit responsibility on governing bodies for safeguarding and promoting the welfare of children as part of fulfilling their common law duty of care towards the children for whom their organisation is responsible.
+In addition, appropriate arrangements must be made in accordance with any guidance and legislation issued by the Secretary of State as detailed in Appendix1.

+- 1.2.
+Keeping Children Safe in Education (KCSIE) is statutory guidance from the Department for Education issued under Section 175 of the Education Act (2002) under this and the Education and Training (Welfare of Children) Act 2021 means that Schools and colleges must have regard to it when carrying out their duties to safeguard and promote the welfare of children.
+KCSIE is updated annually, this policy is in line with the September 2022 version. - KCSIE (2022) defines safeguarding and promoting the welfare of children as: protecting children from maltreatment; - Preventing impairment of children's mental health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes. - 1.3.
+This policy and procedure has been developed in response to KCSIE and the associated Statutory legislation.
 The Children Act (1989) defines a child as any person under the age of 18 years.
 This includes all 14-16 year old children attending College campuses.

-2.3 Safeguarding Adults at Risk
+2. Safeguarding Adults at Risk

-- 2.3.1 This policy and the associated procedures have been developed in response to guidance issued on the protection of adults considered vulnerable in the DfES/NIACE publication "Safer Practice, Safer Learning "(2007).
-The guidance applies to all education providers of post-16 learning and skills. - 2.3.2 The Care Act (2014) Section 14.2 states: The safeguarding duties apply to an adult who: has needs for care and support (whether or not the local authority is meeting any of those needs) and; is experiencing, or at risk of, abuse or neglect; and as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse or neglect.
+- 2.1.
+This policy and the associated procedures have been developed in response to guidance issued on the protection of adults considered vulnerable in the DfES/NIACE publication "Safer Practice, Safer Learning "(2007).
+The guidance applies to all education providers of post-16 learning and skills. - 2.2.
+The Care Act (2014) Section 14.2 states: The safeguarding duties apply to an adult who: has needs for care and support (whether or not the local authority is meeting any of those needs) and; is experiencing, or at risk of, abuse or neglect; and as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse or neglect.
 An adult is a learner aged 19 or above at the point of enrolment.